2001 Avjet Gulfstream III crash

 On March 29, 2001, a chartered Gulfstream III business jet operated by Avjet from Los Angeles, California, to Aspen, Colorado, crashed into the ground while on final approach.
-All three crew members and 15 passengers on board perished.
+All three crew members and 15 passengers on board died.

 The subsequent investigation by the National Transportation Safety Board (NTSB) concluded that the cause of the accident was the captain's premature descent below the minimum descent altitude, carried out without having the runway in sight.

-The accident's investigation also brought into focus several generic safety issues, such as pressure applied on charter pilots by customers, night flight into airports near mountainous terrain, and the ambiguity of some Federal Aviation Administration rules.
+The accident's investigation also brought into focus several generic safety issues, such as: pressure applied on charter pilots by customers, including this flight's charter customer having contacted the Avjet office to state that the flight must not be diverted, and telling Avjet management that the pilot must stop talking about diversion being required due to the night landing rules at Aspen; night flight into airports near mountainous terrain; and, the ambiguity of some Federal Aviation Administration rules.

 Flight history

 Captain Robert Frisbie (44) and First Officer Peter Kowalczyk (38) reported for work at Avjet's Burbank, California, facility around noon on the day of the accident.
 After checking the weather and the aircraft, they embarked on an 11-minute repositioning flight to Los Angeles International Airport (LAX) to pick up their passengers.
-The flight was originally scheduled to leave LAX at 16:30 MST, but departed after a 41-minute delay for late passengers at 17:11 MST.
+The flight was originally scheduled to leave LAX at 16:30 MST, but departed after a 41-minute delay for two late passengers – including the charter customer, Robert New – at 17:11 MST.

 Earlier in the day, an FAA specialist had informed the crew that it would be illegal to land at night in Aspen under instrument flight rules.
 In addition, the crew were aware that due to noise abatement restrictions, their jet aircraft was required to land at Aspen by the 18:58 MST night curfew.
 Following the delayed departure from LAX, their estimated arrival time was 18:46 MST, twelve minutes before the curfew took effect.

 As the flight approached Aspen/Pitkin County Airport, it became evident that some of the other inbound flights were performing missed approaches, as they had been unable to complete an instrument approach to the airport's runway.
 The airport is surrounded by high terrain on all sides and a fairly steep descent is required in order to land.

 At 18:56:06 MST, the flight was cleared for the VOR/DME-C instrument approach to the airport, whereupon it proceeded to the Red Table VOR, executed a sequence of designated step-down maneuvers and began final approach to the runway.
 As it continued its descent past the missed approach point – where the runway must be in sight to continue – the pilots had still not visually located the runway in the increasing darkness and snow showers.
-At 19:01:57 MST, while in a steep left bank, the aircraft crashed into the terrain, killing all 18 persons on board.
+At 19:01:57 MST, while in a steep left bank, the aircraft crashed into the terrain, killing all 18 people on board.